Licensing of the Konrad repository

 In August 1982, an application to initiate the licensing procedure was made to the Lower Saxony Ministry for Social Affairs by the Physikalisch-Technische Bundesanstalt (PTB), which was the competent body at the time, in agreement with the federal government.
 The basis for the application was the closing report on the suitability assessment by the Association for Radiation and Environmental Research (now known as Helmholtz Zentrum München).
 From 1986 onwards, responsibility for licensing fell to the newly founded Lower Saxony Ministry for the Environment (NMU).

 The PTB submitted the plan to the NMU in spring 1989.
 When the Federal Office for Radiation Protection (BfS) was founded in November 1989, it took over this role from the PTB.
 The Ministry confirmed that the official requirements were met and began making preparations for public participation.
-The public hearing for Konrad began in Salzgitter-Lebenstedt in September 1992 and ended in March 1993 after sitting for 75 days.
+The public hearing for Konrad began in Salzgitter-Lebenstedt in September 1992 and ended in March 1993.
+It lasted 75 days.
 The licensing authority began drawing up the planning approval in 1995, and the BfS submitted final documents in 1997.

 The “nuclear consensus” of 2000/2001 established that the licensing procedure had been completed in accordance with the legal provisions and that the BfS’s application for an immediate go-ahead was being withdrawn.
 Out of respect for complainants and the general public, this was not to be presented as a fait accompli until a judicial review had taken place.
 Following withdrawal of the application for an immediate go-ahead, the planning approval was issued by the State of Lower Saxony in May 2002.